google/trillian/README.md

    information for particular leaves, specified either by their hash value or index in the log.
  - `QueueLeaves` requests inclusion of specified items into the log.
+     - For a pre-ordered log, `AddSequencedLeaves` requests the inclusion of specified items into the log at specified places in the tree.
  - `GetInclusionProof`, `GetInclusionProofByHash` and `GetConsistencyProof` return inclusion and consistency proof data.